mvanveen/freedom.txt/README.md

 Running `freedom.py` from the command line will generate a fresh `freedom.txt` file after a little prompting.

+Add your new link to locations.txt as a seperate line in order to have the script automattically add it.

      $ python freedom.py
      What is your name?
 Michael Van Veen
      Where should I write file to? [freedom.txt]?